Building a Web App to Talk with AI Using OpenAI's Realtime API

 ├── public

-│ └── audio-processor.js // Conversion processing of recorded audio (audio thread processing)
+│ └── audio-processor.js // Processing of recorded audio (audio thread processing)

 ├── utils

-│ └── index.ts // Entry point for common functions (omitted as it only converts audio formats)
+│ └── index.ts // Entry point for common functions (omitted as only audio format conversion)

 ├── app.vue // Entry point